OpenLMLab/LEval/README.md

 We filter **17 long documents with 96 questions** for GPT4 evaluation considering the cost.
 - *Turbo3.5 Evaluation (not suggested)*, `"evaluation": "LLM"` and  `"evaluation": "human"`: The evaluation step is similar to GPT4 evaluation which is cheaper but **not accurate**.
 It serves as an alternative for researchers who do not have access to the GPT-4 API.
 Samples used in Turbo3.5 Evaluation are from the GPT4 evaluation set and the Human Evaluation set which has **29 long documents with 181 questions**.

+#### *Notice: Models are informed of the ground truth length via the instruction*
-`Notice`: The n-gram matching metrics like f1 are very sensitive to the *length* of ground truth (length bias).
+1. The n-gram matching metrics like f1 are very sensitive to the *length* of ground truth (length bias).
 In our preliminary experiments, the turbo-16k model achieved very poor score on f1 score because it usually generates a very lengthy answer with an explanation which decreases the f1 score.
-To reduce the length bias, we suggest adding the length instruction (e.g., please answer with 10 words) while testing ngram metrics: *rouge* and *f1* (for other metrics, we should NOT disclose any information about the ground truth).
+To reduce the length bias, we suggest adding the length instruction (e.g., please answer with 10 words) while testing ngram metrics: *rouge* and *f1*.
+2. We've observed that LLM evaluators have a tendency to prefer answers that are more comprehensive.
+In a pairwise comparison scenario, where it's impossible to feed the entire lengthy document, responses with additional, albeit inaccurate details may receive a higher rating.
+It's vital for the evaluation model to acknowledge that unverified details, not in alignment with the reference answers, should not be perceived as advantageous.
+The evaluation is predominantly based on the reference answer; hence, aligning the prediction's granularity with the ground truth ensures a more equitable assessment.
+So we also add the length instruction in LLM evaluation.

+<a name="eval_script"></a>
 ### Evaluation Scripts
-<a name="eval"></a>
 - To run our evaluation scripts for automatic evaluation, you need to preprocess your output file in the format of `jsonl files` in [exam_eval](https://github.com/OpenLMLab/LEval/tree/main/Predictions/exam_eval/) and [ngram_eval](https://github.com/OpenLMLab/LEval/tree/main/Predictions/ngram_eval/) folders.
 Assuming you are going to evaluate the output of `turbo-16k-0613` on a multiple choice task `coursera`, you can run the following cmd:
 ```
-python Evaluation/auto_eval.py --pred_file Predictions/exam_eval/turbo-16k-0613/coursera.pred.jsonl --with_options (add this if the task has provided options)
+python Evaluation/auto_eval.py --pred_file Predictions/exam_eval/turbo-16k-0613/coursera.pred.jsonl
 ```
-More Explanation of the parameters can be found in the python script.

 - To run our evaluation scripts for GPT4/Turbo3.5 evaluation, you have to provide the `api key` in `Evaluation/llm_eval.py` and then run:
 ```